blueburrito24/obsidiannotes/Custom figure ideas.md

 ![[dfpkedx-6e336adf-5a49-4635-8fb7-758a5ec584a3.png| 275]] ![[G3Q9zZnWkAAVDio.jpeg | 190]] ![[{1A331834-D523-4AC3-AFEB-FC6D58430197}.png | 135]] ![[G3Tbq0qacAA4ZRa.jpeg | 140]]
 Marvel Legends Maximum-er Spider-Man:
-- I already have the right red, blue and black paints I need to repaint the logos on Maximum Spider-Man.
-Would just need to paint the legs over then reshape the body of the spider, then add the new legs and repaint the webs after drying.
+- I already have the right red, blue and black paints I need to ==repaint the logos on Maximum Spider-Man.
+Would just need to paint the legs over then reshape the body of the spider, then add the new legs and repaint the webs after drying. ==
-- The regular spider-logo is up top and smaller so it spreads across the shoulder-blades, whereas this logo is bigger and more central to the back so when I repaint it I can just spread it across the upper and lower body, which means I'd probably need to sand the abdomen down a bit to prevent paint rub.
-I want to do shorter legs than WOS or Toybiz though.
+- The regular spider-logo is up top and smaller so it spreads across the shoulder-blades, whereas this logo is bigger and more central to the back so when I repaint it I can just ==spread it across the upper and lower body, which means I'd probably need to sand the abdomen down a bit to prevent paint rub.
+I want to do shorter legs than WOS or Toybiz though.==
-- Also note that I should do this repaint after I do the [[ML Ab-Crunch mod]].
+- Also note that I should ==do this repaint after I do the [[ML Ab-Crunch mod]].==
 - This would be similar to how the spider-logo is done on the Toybiz Spider-Man body.
 I'll probably do these mods in January considering I won't get the custom headsculpt until then.